Tsaulogy/mlw16-geo-wkshp-tutorial/README.md

 ###2.
 Import the exercises to your Query Console (QConsole)
 Open your browser and go to http://localhost:8000/qconsole On the right side of your browser, you should see a panel that lists your QConsole workspaces.
-Import the workspaces from the **workspaces** directory in this repo.
+Import the workspaces from the **workspace** directory in this repo.

 ###3.Now you're ready to go!